Mountain Goat on the Quandary Peak hiking trail in Breckenridge.

 Quandary Peak on a clear day in the summer.

-When is the Best Time to Climb a 14er?
+When is the Best Time of Year to Climb a 14er?

-Fourteener season generally starts in late June to early July depending on how much snow fell over the winter and how dry the trails are.
-All Colorado 14ers can have patches of snow year round, but the trails generally are clear to hike by mid-summer.
-Colder temperatures, frequent storms and shorter daylight hours generally end the 14er climbing season around early October.
+Fourteener season generally starts in late June or early July depending on snowmelt.
+All Colorado 14ers can have patches of snow year round, but the trails generally are clear or snow and mud by mid-summer.
+Colder temperatures, frequent storms and shorter daylight hours generally end the 14er climbing season around mid-October.
 Winter summiting is also a popular option with snowshoes or skins, though this usually is more practical in spring and requires more gear, knowledge and planning.

-Here in June but still a lot of snow?
-Here’s our favorite early-summer hiking trails that tend to dry out sooner.
+Here in June but still finding a lot of snow?
+Here’s our favorite early-summer hiking trails that tend to dry out earlier.

 Quandary Peak